-Hyaluronic acid is a compound that improves collagen in your skin.
-You can find it in foods that contain amino acids.
+Hyaluronic acid is a compound that has been shown to enhance collagen production in the skin.
+It can be found in foods that are rich in amino acids.
 These foods include root vegetables, beans, and soy, to name a few.

 By increasing this type of food intake, you can naturally increase collagen levels.
 However, if you’re looking for alternatives to simply changing your diet, there are hyaluronic acid supplements you can take.

 You probably already know that vitamin C is helpful to your immune system.
 Having enough of the vitamin in your body also helps protect the skin from free radicals and creates more collagen.

 Foods such as leafy vegetables, broccoli, and citrus fruits contain high levels of vitamin C, which is important for skin health along with other nutrients.